-If the waiter doesn’t happen to see you licking your plate (which is the International sign of “Yup … thems was good eatin’.
-I’m done!“) how’s he supposed to know if you’re finished eating?
+If the waiter doesn't happen to see you licking your plate (which is the International sign of "Yup ... thems was good eatin'.
+I'm done!") how are they supposed to know if you're finished eating?

-He knows by where you’ve placed your cutlery.
-Honestly, he does.
+They know by where you've placed your cutlery.
+Honestly, they do.

-Where the hell do you place your cutlery to indicate you’ve finished eating?
+Where do you put your cutlery when you've finished eating?